durrcommasteven/durrcommasteven.github.io/_posts/2025-01-10-power_laws_exps_bathrooms.md

 </figure>

 ### What does this mean?
-Well, the smaller $\gamma$ is, the more optimistic we are, the more moments exist – you're optimistic, and you think you have a pretty good grasp on how long you might be waiting.
+Well, the smaller $\gamma$ is, the more moments exist, and the more optimistic we are.
+Small $\gamma$ means you're optimistic, and you think you have a pretty good grasp on how long you might be waiting.

 But if $\gamma \geq 1$, this math means your level of pessimism is basically catastrophic.
-You might be able to tell somebody how much time you think you have left to wait before you pee, but if they ask about your variance of that estimate, you'd burst into tears, because the variance is infinite.
+You might be able to tell somebody how much time you think you have left to wait before you pee, but if they ask about your uncertainty in that estimate, you'd burst into tears, because the variance is infinite.

-When power laws have an exponent of 2, they're at this self-similar critical point.
-We can see the self-similarity that people talk about by the fact that for us it corresponds to $\gamma=\infty$.
-Regardless of how much time has elapsed, you think you'll have to wait an infinite amount of remaining time.
+When power laws have an exponent of 2, they're at a self-similar critical point.
+We can see this self-similarity that people talk about because for us it corresponds to $\gamma=\infty$.
+Regardless of how much time has elapsed, you think you'll have to wait the same amount longer (an infinite amount of remaining time).

+### Exponential Side-note
+If
+$$
+\langle t \rangle_\tau = \gamma \tau
+$$
+gives us a power law, what would we get with:

+$$
+\langle t \rangle_\tau = \Delta
+$$

+Well, this is the statement of
+> No matter how much time has passed, the expected remaining time is the same In other words, this is [memorylessness](https://en.wikipedia.org/wiki/Memorylessness), and we are instantly left with only one distribution that gives us this: the exponential distribution:

+$$
+p_{exp}(T) = \Delta^{-1} e^{T/\Delta}
+$$

 ## Party-pooper Rebuttal / Stop-being-so-literal-and-just-enjoy-life Response